newellbrandon/kastendevhub.github.io/_posts/2024-01-12-kasten-openshift-monitoring.markdown

 Fri Jan 12 17:27:21 CET 2024
 ```

 The date and time should be the date and time of the failed backup.
-The number `2` is because we have a failed backup action and also a failed runaction because we trigger the backup action from a policy.
+The number `2` in the earlier response is because we have a failed backup action and also a failed runaction because we trigger the backup action from a policy.

 Now try the same query but add a range selector of 10 minutes :